Bridge Street Brief:

 Living in condominiums and apartments is a preferred choice for these generations.

 How much housing will be in the Scioto River Corridor?Private development plans include a mixture of apartment flats, townhomes and condominiums on both sides of the river in a variety of new mixed-use and residential buildings.
-Bridge Park plans call for 70 condominiums and 720 apartments.
+The first phases of Bridge Park plans call for 70 condominiums and 720 apartments.
 The Grande, a luxury assisted living facility, has 132 beds.
 Tuller Flats is a 420 unit luxury apartment community and will feature one-bedroom garden apartments and two-bedroom townhomes.
-Plans are in the review process for Bridge Park West – 41 luxury condominiums proposed at the site currently occupied by office building at 94 and 100 North High Street.
+The recently approved Bridge Park West project includes 41 luxury condominiums proposed at the site currently occupied by office building at 94 and 100 North High Street.
 Market research continues to determine the size, type and number of units that could be introduced into the Scioto River Corridor.